Cindy McCain reveals details of how her husband's beloved dog drowned

 Burma, the Chesapeake Bay retriever who could be seen in numerous social media posts by the ailing senator's side as he fought an aggressive form of brain cancer, was killed on the family's Arizona property last month, McCain's widow told the newspaper.

-McCain first opened up about Burma's death in an interview "NBC Nightly News" in April.
+McCain first opened up about Burma's death in an interview with "NBC Nightly News" in April.

 In an extended clip of the interview that ran online, McCain said "the pipe had debris in it evidently, and we couldn't get her out, or the people that take care of the place tried at both ends, risked their own lives, to try to get her out, and they couldn't do it."

-"I told my friends it was a bit like losing him all over again," McCain said.
+"I told my friends it was a bit like losing him all over again," McCain said, referring to her husband.
 "She was what I had left of him."

 But McCain said she took comfort knowing that her husband had been reunited with Burma, who a family friend said had stayed in the Vietnam veteran's bed for days after his death in August.